 iPhone Quick Start Not Working?
 7 Fixes (2026 Guide)

 Your new iPhone is sitting next to the old one and Quick Start refuses to show up.
 Or the prompt appears, you scan the swirl, and the transfer freezes on Preparing.
-We’ve hit this on three different iPhones during real setup runs in 2026, and one of the seven fixes below cleared it every time.
+One of the seven fixes below clears the problem in almost every case.
 Start with the Hello screen check first.

 #Why Does iPhone Quick Start Fail?